Book Reviews of Animal Farm

 Overall I am glad I read it.
 I recommend that everyone pick up this book and give it a read through.
 It is a quick read and is something that will stick with you; a great cautionary tale about how government can lull the populace into submission while taking advantage of them.

-reviewed Animal Farm on + 3 more book reviews
+aliciachanel avatar reviewed Animal Farm on

 A farm is taken over by its overworked, mistreated animals.
 With flaming idealism and stirring slogans, they set out to create a paradise of progress, justice, and equality.
 Thus the stage is set for one of the most telling satiric fables ever penned--a razor-edged fairy tale for grown-ups that records the evolution from revolution against tyranny to a totalitarianism just as terrible.
 When Animal Farm was first published, Stalinist Russia was seen as its target.
 Today it is devastatingly clear that wherever and whenever freedom is attacked, under whatever banner, the cutting clarity and savage comedy of George Orwell's masterpiece have a meaning and message still ferociously fresh.